daybologic/telegram-bot/README.md

 It is not currently possible to remove your selected gender and revert to 'they'.

+#### Kappagen

+Type /kappagen for some random emojis
+This is based on the Twitch !kappagen feature.
+You may be specify the emojis to generate too, and the number of output characters, up to a limit.

+Example:

+/kappagen 🪯🚕📌😶🤤 500

 #### Karma

 Karma is a way of storing scores against arbitary terms.
 It is does in increments (you like something) or decrements,